yevgeniyvaleyev/lion/packages/babel-plugin-extend-docs/README.md

 ### Paths

 Both `variable` and `tag` are required to have a `paths` array which defines how to remap import paths.
-As demos can use multiple ways to import all of them needs to be written down in the config.
+As demos can use multiple ways to import, all of them need to be written down in the config.

 ```js
 paths: [